JohnStuartPhil/new-approach-3/README.md

 # Capitals Quiz
 Capitals Quiz is a Python terminal quiz, which runs in the Code Institute mock terminal on Heroku.

+It is a multiple choice game where the user has to decide between a choice of cities in a particular given country, which one the capital is.

 [Here is the live version of the project](https://johns-capitals-quiz-91df1cc5b9af.herokuapp.com/)

 ![Website displayed on multiple screens](assets/imagesforreadme/screenshots.PNG)

 ## How to play
-Users are asked what the capital is of 10 countries and are given a selection of 3 potential answers, listed as A, B and C. One of the answers shall be the capital and therefore the correct answer while the other two options shall be incorrect answers.
-The other two options however are both cities in that particular country.
+The player is asked what the capital is of a total of 10 countries across the course of the game and are given a selection of 3 potential cities in that country.
+The 3 cities listed as A, B and C. One of the answers shall be the capital and therefore the correct answer while the other two options shall be incorrect answers.
+When the user answers correctly, they are awarded one point for each correct answer thus being able to obtain a maximum of 10 points.

 Features:

-Instructions on how to paly the game
+Instructions on how to paly the game.

 ![Instructions](assets/imagesforreadme/instructions.PNG)

-The question is asked
+The question is asked.

 ![The question](assets/imagesforreadme/question.PNG)

 If the player selects the correct option, the player is notified of this, is given a score of 1 for that question and then the next question is generated.

+There is a 2 second pause, the previous question dissapears then the next question appears on the screen.

 ![Correct answer](assets/imagesforreadme/correctanswer.PNG)